-One in five Americans eat gluten-free for various reasons so the question isn’t surprising.
+1 in 5 Americans eats gluten-free for various reasons so the question isn’t surprising.
 So, in an attempt to answer this question, there’s been another “growth” in my kitchen for the past 10 days.
 I’m trying yet again to capture wild yeast from thin air.

-And it looks a lot like cream of wheat… you know, the breakfast cereal?
+The consistency looks a lot like cream of wheat… you know, the breakfast cereal?
 But thinner (and smellier).
-It definitely doesn’t look the “soupy flour” mixture from the ordinary sourdough starter.
+It definitely doesn’t look like the “soupy flour” mixture from the ordinary sourdough starter.

 In fact, just about everything was different about this gluten-free sourdough starter.
 Everything except three things:

 - Even with an extra feeding, it wasn’t much work.

 So to answer the question, Yes, my dear sweet gluten-free friends, you can!

 Note: Be sure to read the entire tutorial and additional recipe tips through before starting your sourdough.